marclitchfield/mind-firsttry/api/README.md

 ## fish functions

-There are fish shell functions available in ```scripts/mind-commands.fsh``` that make it easier to interact with the api from the command line.
+There are fish shell functions available in ```scripts/commands.fish``` that make it easier to interact with the api from the command line.
+These functions are simple wrappers around curl.

 ```fish
 set xid (new_node self root idea "I think")